 Approximately 95 percent of incarcerated addicts will return to substance abuse after their release from prison.
 60 to 80 percent of them will commit new crimes.3 Others will become addicted while in prison due to access to smuggled drugs.
 This is because while incarceration may address the crime, it doesn’t address the underlying issues.
 It doesn’t treat the disease that contributes to criminal behavior.

 Approximately 65 percent of prison inmates in the US meet the diagnostic criteria for addiction.
 Only 11 percent of those individuals receive any form of treatment.

 There’s also the question of safety regarding withdrawal in prison.
 Although withdrawal doesn’t always put an addicted individual in danger, it can put a person’s health or even his or her life in jeopardy.
 There have been a number of reports of individuals dying from severe withdrawal while in prison.4 Despite the dangers of detoxing without medical supervision, offenders struggling with addiction are regularly imprisoned and then ignored.

 Finding a Solution for Addicted Offenders

-If you or a loved one would like more information about detoxification, addiction treatment options, call our toll-free hotline, 855-317-8377, and speak with one of our experienced, knowledgeable admissions coordinators.
+Addiction doesn’t have to lead to incarceration.
+Dealing with addiction can feel lonely and isolating, but when you reach out for help, you’re never alone.
+If you or a loved one would like more information about detoxification, intervention or addiction treatment options, call 269-280-4673 and speak with one of our experienced, knowledgeable admissions coordinators.

 Written by Dane O’Leary